henpemaz/Rain-Meadow/CONTRIBUTING.md

 * RainWorld_Data/Managed/UnityEngine.dll
 * RainWorld_Data/Managed/UnityEngine.CoreModule.dll
 * RainWorld_Data/Managed/Assembly.csharp.firstpass
+* com.rlabrecque.steamworks.net

 > Note that certain mods may need more functionality from Unity.
 In the RainWorld_Data/Managed folder you will find DLL files prefixed with UnityEngine. - these are different parts of the Unity engine that allow doing different things, such as UnityEngine.AssetBundleModule for loading asset bundles built in the Unity editor.

 ## Guidelines
 ###### Advice for development

+### 0. Change your assemblies "copy local" option to false
+This will cut down on build times and reduce the bloat of plugins in your plugins/ folder.

 ### 1. Be sympathetic to the game's design -- Use Hooks
 Hooks are incredibly useful for injecting your custom code into the game.
 Use those entrypoints.
 However, keep in mind that you may encounter trade-offs -- Hooking might remove a higher degree of flexibility that you needed for your code.
 If you want to make a custom menu, do you hook into where slugcat image are added or does your process manager reroute to a new instance of a menu that you've customized?
 Is your customized menu truly re-usable or are you copy-pasting code?
 These are questions whose answers need to be articulated by the time the PR is made.